tableau/tabcmd/docs/tabcmd_cmd.md

 ```

 ## export
-Exports a view or workbook from Tableau Online and saves it to a file.
+Exports a view or workbook from Tableau Cloud and saves it to a file.
 This command can also export just the data used for a view.
 View data is exported at the summary level.
 To export detail-level data, you must use the Tableau Server UI.
 For details, see [Download Views and Workbooks](https://help.tableau.com/current/pro/desktop/en-us/export.htm).

 <!--- Syntax
 tabcmd get url[?data-parameters] [format-option] [options] [Global options] --->